 Born in London in 1964, Alexander Stewart began his studies at the age of six.
 He was granted a Double Top Music Scholarship at King’s School, Canterbury, studying with Clarence Myerscough and Felix Andriewsky.
 During this period (1977-82), he was awarded two first and second prizes in the King’s School Music Competitions.
 In 1982, he became Eric Gruenberg’s pupil at the Guildhall School of Music.
 He was then awarded a scholarship by the Polish Government to study at the Szymanowsky Music Academy in Katowice, (1986-88) where he worked with Lewandowski and Blasczok.
-Concerts and recitals in England, France, Spain, Portugal and Turkey.
-Records both for radio and television.
+Stewart performed concerts and recitals in England, France, Spain, Portugal and Turkey and he went on to record both for radio and television.
 Of particular interest are his interpretations of the Mozart G maj, Bruch and Sibelius Violin Concerti with the Southend Philharmonic Orchestra, as well as a live broadcast of Saint-Saëns Havanaise for violin and orchestra with Silva Pereira and the former “Orquestra da Radiodifusão Portuguesa”.
-More recently participated as soloist in a cycle of Bach’s Brandenburg Concerti in Teatro Camões in Lisbon as well as performing the Bach Violin Concert for two violins with Nicholas Chumachenko.
-Performs Stravinsky´s” Duo Concertante” with the soloists from the Zurich Ballet with Portuguese National Ballet Company.
-An avid interest in promoting contemporary Portuguese music led to the World Première Performance of Pedro Teixeira da Silva´s Concerto for two violins with Portuguese violinist António Figueiredo, Palácio da Ajuda, Lisbon, 2015.
-Together with the portuguese pianist Philippe Marques, recorded and released (2015) on CD the 2 violin and piano sonatas by the Portuguese Modernist composer Ruy Coelho, who’s 30 years’ death was commemorated in 2016.
-Alexander Stewart is presently one of the leaders of the “Orquestra Sinfónica Portuguesa” as well as the1º violin and a founding member of both the Lacerda String Quartet and Trio Aeternus.
+More recently, he participated as a soloist in a cycle of Bach’s Brandenburg Concerti at Teatro Camões (Camões Theatre) in Lisbon, as well as performing the Bach Violin Concert for two violins with Nicholas Chumachenko.
+He has performed Stravinsky´s” Duo Concertante” with the soloists from the Zurich Ballet with the Portuguese National Ballet Company.
+An avid interest in promoting contemporary Portuguese music led him to Pedro Teixeira da Silva´s Concerto for two violins at the World Première Performance with Portuguese violinist António Figueiredo at Palácio da Ajuda in Lisbon 2015.
+Together with Portuguese pianist Philippe Marques, Stewart recorded and released a CD in 2015 featuring two violin and piano sonatas by the Portuguese Modernist composer Ruy Coelho, whose 30th death anniversary will be marked in 2016.
+Alexander Stewart is currently one of the leaders at the “Orquestra Sinfónica Portuguesa” (Portuguese Symphonic Orchestra) as well as first violin and a founding member of both the Lacerda String Quartet and Trio Aeternus.

 Mirpuri Foundation Jury